meta-morpho-sys/100_days_python/day_33_api_calls/issoverhead/README.md

 - 🔭 Tracks the real-time position of the ISS.
 - 🌙 Checks if it's currently dark at your location.
 - 🌤️ Evaluates if the weather is clear (ideal for viewing the ISS).
-- 🗺️ Plots the current ISS location on a live-updating map (`current_location.html`).
+- 🗺️ Plots the current ISS location on a live-updating map.
 - 📧 Sends you an email notification when the ISS is visible from your location.

 ---